dottharun/dotfiles/README.md

     - autojump installation manual

 5. Ubuntu setup
-    - keyd installed manually and symlinked manually since the config file in system dir
+    - keyd installed manually and symlinked manually since the config file in system dir not user dir
-    - laptop touchpad in configured manually since gnome ui breaks in i3
+    - laptop touchpad in configured manually since gnome ui settings breaks in i3

 6. i3
     - used brightness script in bin for brightness control